voldemort18/Scientific-calculator/README.md

 # Scientific-calculator
-Its a java based caculator program with certain functionaites
+It's a java based caculator program with certain functionaites.